nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 }
 ```

-The function uses an utillity struct (`nm_dns_resolve_event`) which basically records the function parameters set.
+The function uses an utility struct (`nm_dns_resolve_event`) which basically records the function parameters set.
-Once this is done the function will try to resolve the given hostname by calling `dns_gethostbyname(host, &addr, esp32_dns_resolve_cb, event);` which on ESP32 either returns the answer straight away (because the answer has already been resolved and is located in the ESP32 DNS cache) or will return with an answer that it will start the operation and once the hostname is resolved it will call the given callback (with the supplied argument, which in the implementation is the event).
+Once this is done, the function will try to resolve the given hostname by calling `dns_gethostbyname(host, &addr, esp32_dns_resolve_cb, event);` which on ESP32 either returns the answer straight away (because the answer has already been resolved and is located in the ESP32 DNS cache) or will return with an answer that it will start the operation and once the hostname is resolved it will call the given callback (with the supplied argument, which in the implementation is the event).

-In event of a fast return with the resolved hostname, the function is simple, copy the address to the result array, free the event struct and call `np_completion_event_resolve` with the given completionevent as argument.
-If the resolve happens via the callback it is a little more (but not much) complicated.
+In event of a fast return with the resolved hostname, the function is simple, copy the address to the result array, free the event struct and call `np_completion_event_resolve` with the given completion event as argument.
+If the resolve happens via the callback, it is a little more (but not much) complicated.
 The callback looks something like this:

 ```
 void esp32_dns_resolve_cb(const char* name, const ip_addr_t* ipaddr, void* userData)